 Finally, I lightly sanded over the paint to make it look a little bit worn.

 This was a fun project.
 I will try the Aged Antique Patina on some other galvanized planters or tubs this summer.

-I’ve been working on an antique corner desk this week that I picked up from the Thrift Store.
+I’ve been working on this antique corner desk that I picked up from the Thrift Store.
 It was in really rough condition, but I’ve been refinishing it this week.
 It turned out so pretty!
 Stop by next week and I should have it up on the blog.